 We also regularly assist with Newton Inspires, an annual fundraiser for the Newton Schools Foundation (NSF).
 Accomplished people in Newton come to talk and learn about the growth and innovation going on in our community.
 Helping with Newton Inspires helps us maintain a strong relationship with NSF, our parent organization and one of our biggest supporters.

 Newton Memorial Day parade.

-Closewise from top left: visit to the Field School of Weston; Boston GreenFest; MIT IDE Inclusive Innovation Awards; Electronic Components Industry Association (ECIA) conference; Tour de Newton; Newton Pumpkin Smash.
+Clockwise from top left: visit to the Field School of Weston; Boston GreenFest; MIT IDE Inclusive Innovation Awards; visit to Saint John School of Wellesley; Tour de Newton; Newton Pumpkin Smash.

 LigerBots Do Outreach Everywhere!